This is a guide covering backlights and backlighting in photography.

 The subject will have shadows under the nose and the eyes plus the chin area.

-We recommend that you use this technique only when the subject is faced away from the sun therefore the illumination is more homogeneous across the face.
+We recommend that you use this technique only when the subject is facing away from the sun therefore the illumination is more homogeneous across the face.

 In this discussion, we shall look at several scenarios and backlighting examples and understand how backlighting can be useful as well as the best-case scenarios when backlighting is best done.